dell/csm-docs/content/docs/replication/migrating-volumes.md

 To trigger migration procedure, you need to patch existing PersistentVolume with migration annotation (by default `migration.storage.dell.com/migrate-to`) and in value of said annotation specify StorageClass name you want to migrate to.

-For example, if have PV named `test-pv` already provisioned and we want to migrate it to replicated storage class named `powermax-replication` we can run:
+For example, if we have PV named `test-pv` already provisioned and we want to migrate it to replicated storage class named `powermax-replication` we can run:

 ```shell
 kubectl patch pv test-pv -p '{"metadata": {"annotations":{"migration.storage.dell.com/migrate-to":"powermax-replication"}}}'